syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 You can use the public key `~/.ssh/caph.pub` and upload it to your hcloud project.
 Go to your project and under `Security` -> `SSH Keys` click on `Add SSH key` and add your public key there and in the `Name` of ssh key you'll use the name `test`.

+{% callout %}

-NOTE: There is also a helper CLI called [hcloud](https://github.com/hetznercloud/cli) that can be used for the purpose of uploading the SSH key.
+There is also a helper CLI called [hcloud](https://github.com/hetznercloud/cli) that can be used for the purpose of uploading the SSH key.

+{% /callout %}

 In the above step, the name of the ssh-key that is recognized by hcloud is `test`.
 This is important because we will reference the name of the ssh-key later.